harlow/dotfiles/README.md

     $ cd dotfiles
     $ ./install/symlinks.sh

-This will create symlinks for all config files in your home directory.
+This will create symlinks for all config files and scripts in bin.
 You can safely run this file multiple times to update.

 Clone all of the VIM repos for Pathogen:

-For additional vim plugins add to the array in `install_bundles.sh` file.
+For additional vim plugins add to the array in `install/bundles.sh` file.

     $ mkdir vim/bundle
     $ ./install/bundles.sh